Packaged Food Labelling

 The Food Standards Code requires certain information to be displayed on the label of packaged food for customer awareness and safety.
 Some of the standard details that you must include on a label:

 - List of ingredients descending from biggest to smallest in weight and percentage of key ingredients.

-- Name and address of manufacturer and country where it was packaged.
+- Name and address of manufacturer.

 - Nutritional information panel.